NREL/EnergyPlus/doc/src/docs/GettingStarted/GettingStarted.md

 The key benefit of modularity is that researchers can develop modules concurrently without interfering with other modules under development and with only a limited knowledge of the entire program structure.
 This feature is critical to promoting both widespread use and broad development of program models.
 EnergyPlus can only be successful if the pool of potential model developers increases significantly so that interest and economics drives what models are added to the program rather than have its extensions limited by a lack of intellectual resources.
 Thus, modularity and structure improvements in EnergyPlus solve the problems of not having enough experts to keep up with technology and the large start-up time and expense previously needed to bring someone up to speed on program additions.

-Since the original version (2001), EnergyPlus code and structure continues to evolve and adopts the ever changing Fortran Standard.
+Since the original version (2001), EnergyPlus code and structure continued to evolve and adopt the ever changing Fortran Standard.
+However, in 2014, a full conversion of the simulation code to C++ was completed.
+The development team also adapted workflows and open sourced the code and posted it on [Github](https://github.com/NREL/EnergyPlus).
+Just like how the Fortran simulation code utilized modern Fortran standard capabilities, the C++ code utilizes modern (C++11...)
+C++ standard capabilities.

 ***Established Links:*** The modularity of EnergyPlus makes it easier for other developers to quickly add other component simulation modules.
 This means that it will be significantly easier to establish links to other programming elements.
 Since initially the EnergyPlus code will contain a significant number of existing modules, there will be many places within the HVAC code where natural links to new programming elements can be established.
 These are fully documented to assist other developers in a swift integration of their research into EnergyPlus.
 In addition to these more natural links in the HVAC section of the code, EnergyPlus will also have other more fluid links in areas such as the heat balance that will allow for interaction where the modules might be more complex or less component based.
 Again, the goal of this feature of EnergyPlus is maximize the number of developers who can quickly integrate their work into EnergyPlus for the minimum investment of resources.
 The following diagram depicts how other programs have already been linked to EnergyPlus and a big picture view of how future work can impact the program.